WinnieYLL/algorithmic-toolbox/README.md

-# Other Mini Projects
+# C
-* Implementation and analysis of stack, and using stacks to evaluate infix expressions
-* Implementation of AVL trees to implement an ordered map
+* Implementation of greedy algorithms
-* Implementation of hash tables and simple "Python-ish" interpretator
+* Implementation of dynamic programming